Two US doctors want to set a Tamil professorship at Harvard to take Sangam literature to the world

 Janakiraman – who is from Thanjavur district in Tamil Nadu and has a practice in Pennsylvania – expressed a desire to contribute to the spread of the Tamil language, especially Sangam literature.
 When Herbert mentioned that Harvard University did not have a permanent Tamil professorship, the idea stuck with Janakiraman.

-His friend and collaborator Sambandam, who is also from Thanjavur but has been living in Rhode Island for over 45 years now, said, “I believe it was a calling from Tamil.”
+His friend and collaborator Sambandam, who is also from Thanjavur district but has been living in Rhode Island for over 45 years now, said, “I believe it was a calling from Tamil.”

-In October 2014, the two applied to set up an endowment with the Department of South Asian Studies at Harvard University.
+In October 2014, Janakiraman applied to set up an endowment with the Department of South Asian Studies at Harvard University.
 The proposal was accepted the following year.
 Parimal G Patil, who heads the Department of South Asian Studies, said in 2016 that the university was excited about the collaboration.
 In a letter accepting the proposal, Patil wrote, “… the Sangam Professorship will enable to study of Tamil to take its proper place at Harvard alongside the study of the other great literary traditions for which Harvard is renowned.”

 Janakiraman and Sambandam together contributed a seed amount of $1 million for the Chair.
 Over the next few years, they managed to garner the support of entrepreneurs and industrialists from the Tamil community in the United States and Canada and formed a 10-member board of the Harvard Tamil Chair Inc, a registered non-profit organisation.